API Keys

 401 Unauthorized

-- The key is missing, malformed, or has been revoked
+- Credentials are missing, malformed, or the key has been revoked

 403 Forbidden